gvwilson/thirdbit/src/fiction/still-book/index.md

 To-night.
 Here."
 He skated away, his freshly oiled wheels making no more noise than a python slithering through tall grass.

 The twins looked at Still sourly.
-"See you---"
+"See you—"

-"---tonight," they said sarcastically.
+"—tonight," they said sarcastically.

 Still stood up.
 "I guess so."
 She walked back through the market with her hands in her pockets and her head down.
 All the stalls in the market closed up at nightfall.
 The brooms even came through to check.
-And the big department stores in the city---
+And the big department stores in the city—

 Her mind ducked that thought as easily and as automatically as a soldier ducking a snowball.
 The Still who mimed in the market on the foggy side of town didn't know anything about department stores.
 How could she?
 *She* had never been in one.
-That was some other Still, from before---
+That was some other Still, from before—

 Her mind ducked again.
 She shook her head.
 What had she been thinking?
 Something about tonight?
 Oh yes, she was supposed to meet